myRaspberryPiArticles/Hackclubb-Breadboard-Plant-Watering-System/README.md

 # Hackclub _Breadboard_ Plant Watering System
 For a Hackclub YSWS program, called Breadboard, I made and coded a machine based on Arduino that detects humidity of the air, temperature and soil moisture!
 It also has a LCD (16x2) and RGB LED module to visually show the data!

+My project achieves detecting all of this through the DHT11 sensor, and a water moisture sensor, that both act as inputs to give back to the Arduino.
+You can see all this working [here](https://breadboard.hackclub.com/share/215).

+I made it to help keep your plants in good conditions, remember to water them and also check if you need to change the watering schedules based on external conditions.
+My plants always end up going dry or wilting, so I figured I can make something simple yet reliable, to help keep them green and healthy!

 ## Pictures

 <img width="324" height="348" alt="Screenshot 2026-07-18 at 17 49 40" src="https://github.com/user-attachments/assets/92ba5f92-3072-432d-8c9f-64e6d2aa498b" />